-We take care of our cars, our homes, our jobs, our children, and the many people we love.
+We take care of our cars, our homes, our jobs, and the many people we love.
 Why then can it be so difficult to give ourselves the care and attention we also need and deserve?

 For some, self-care may feel selfish or even frivolous.
 As we are an ever-productive culture, some may even feel guilty for taking much-needed time off.
 Remember this: You wholly deserve to take time for yourself.
 You wholly deserve to reward yourself with gifts, both big and small.
 (Yes.
 You do.)
 It’s important, because you can’t give from an empty cup.

 “Self-care is never a selfish act—it is simply good stewardship of the only gift I have, the gift I was put on earth to offer others.
 Anytime we can listen to true self and give the care it requires, we do it not only for ourselves, but for the many others whose lives we touch.”

 Let's say that again, together.
 Anytime we can listen to true self and give the care it requires, we do it not only for ourselves, but for the many others whose lives we touch.

 Self-Care as an Act of Self-Love

 Self-care can be as simple as taking five minutes to just breathe.
 Or it can be as lavish as a solo trip to a tropical island.
 (Yes.
 It can.)
 You get to choose what self-care looks like for you.

 The important part is the awareness that you can reward yourself by treating yourself to self-love gifts every single day.

 Self-care can starting your day with a gentle Ayurvedic self-massage.
 Self-care can be saying "No" to the Friday night engagement and instead, curling up in bed with a hot cup of tea.
 Self-care can be asking for help.